muhammadqazi/go-api/Readme.md

 ### ENVIRONMENT VARIABLES

-All the environment variables are in `.env.sample` file.
+All the environment variables are in `config.sample.json` file.

+Environment variables should be in config.json file.

 ## Conventions